Towards Generalization and Simplicity in Continuous Control: Results on OpenAI gym-v1 benchmarks

+As indicated before, we train linear and RBF policies with the natural policy gradient on the popular OpenAI gym-v1 benchmark tasks simulated in MuJoCo~\cite{mujoco}.
+The tasks primarily consist of learning locomotion gaits for simulated robots ranging from a swimmer to a 3D humanoid (23 dof).

-Figure~\ref{fig:curves} presents the learning curves for the Gym-v1 tasks along with the performance levels reported in prior work using TRPO and neural network policies.
-Table~1 also summarizes the final scores, where ``stoc'' refers to the stochastic policy with actions sampled as \hbox{$a_t \sim \pith(s_t)$}, while ``mean'' refers to use of mean of the policy, with actions computed as $a_t = \bE[\pith(s_t)]$.
-We see that the linear policy is competitive on most tasks, while the RBF policy can outperform previous results on four of the five considered tasks.
-Though we were able to train neural network policies that match the results reported in literature, we have used results reported in prior work for an objective comparison.
+Figure~\ref{fig:curves} presents the learning curves along with the performance levels reported in prior work using TRPO and fully connected neural network policies.
+Table~1 also summarizes the final scores, where ``stoc'' refers to the stochastic policy with actions sampled as \hbox{$a_t \sim \pith(s_t)$}, while ``mean'' refers to using mean of the Gaussian policy, with actions computed as $a_t = \bE[\pith(s_t)]$.
+We see that the linear policy is competitive on most tasks, while the RBF policy can outperform previous results on five of the six considered tasks.
+Though we were able to train neural network policies that match the results reported in literature, we have used publicly available prior results for an objective comparison.
 Visualizations of the trained linear and RBF policies are presented in the supplementary video.
 Given the simplicity of these policies, it is surprising that they can produce such elaborate behaviors.

 Table~2 presents the number of samples needed for the policy performance to reach a threshold value for reward.
 The threshold value is computed as $90\%$ of the final score achieved by the stochastic linear policy.
 We visually verified that policies with these scores are proficient at the task, and hence the chosen values correspond to meaningful performance thresholds.
-We see that linear and RBF policies are able to learn faster on three of the five tasks.
+We see that linear and RBF policies are able to learn faster on four of the six tasks.

-This work primarily considers comparison with neural network policies trained with TRPO, since it has demonstrated impressive results and is closest to the algorithm used in this work.
-We defer comparisons to policies trained with value function based methods or actor critic methods, such as DDPG \cite{Lillicrap15} for future work.

-An interesting observation relates to the number of parameters and training time required for the different policy architectures.
-As an example, for the hopping task, the linear policy requires a total of 39 parameters to be optimized, in contrast to prior work which optimizes for 100x as many.
-In wall-clock times, it was possible to train policies (both linear and RBF) for all the tasks in under an hour, with the simpler tasks like swimmer and hopper requiring under 10 minutes.
-In contrast, more elaborate parameterizations require multiple hours of training.